-When using a digital measuring device (such as a modern top pan balance or ammeter), record all the figures that are known and, where appropriate, an additional estimated figure may be allowed
+When using a digital measuring device (such as a modern top pan balance or ammeter),

-• record all the digits shown (Note: when using a digital timer such as a stopwatch, do not record to more than two decimal places.)
+• record all the digits shown.
+(Note, when using a digital timer such as a stopwatch, do not record to more than two decimal places.)

-When using a non-digital device (such as a ruler or a measurement cylinder),
+When using a non-digital device (such as a ruler or a burette),